DanielTockan/Rainforest-Store/README.md

 #### Models

-As referenced in the planning section, the complexity of the relationships between our models meant that a lot of time was dedicated towards their design.
+As referenced in the planning section, the complexity of the relationships between the models meant that a lot of time was dedicated towards their design.
 This paid dividends when it came to the actual writing of the code as the desired output was achieved.

 Models were created for:
 - Customers